 - OSAT-3 (Florida, Alabama, Mississippi – January 2014; Louisiana – May 2014): Found that only isolated and identifiable areas of submerged or buried oil may remain, and if further residual oil remobilizes along some shoreline in the Area of Response, the prevailing conditions (and the locations of these re-oiling occurrences) are generally known.

-Through the largest Natural Resource Damage Assessment (NRDA) ever conducted, BP and state and federal trustees are investigating the potential injury to wildlife, habitat and the recreational use of these resources.
+Through the largest Natural Resource Damage Assessment (NRDA) ever conducted, BP and state and federal trustees investigated the potential injury to wildlife, habitat and the recreational use of these resources.

-- To date, BP has spent around $1.3 billion to fund the assessment process, including more than 240 studies.
+- Through July 2015, BP spent around $1.3 billion to fund the assessment process, including more than 240 studies.